 How to Fix One or More Network Protocols are Missing

-IPv6 is a fairly new kind of header format, an upgrade to the traditional IPv4.
+IPv6 is a relatively new header format, an upgrade to the traditional IPv4.
 But unfortunately, some of the network service providers still do not fully support this protocol suite.
-So I think it is better to disable this header set until there is significant support available for it.
-Microsoft advises against that, but it’s our choice really!
+So I think it is better to turn off this header set until significant support is available.
+Microsoft advises against that, but it’s our choice!

 - Enter the Run command by pressing the Win+R keys.

-- Enter ncpa.cpl and press OK.
+- Enter ncpa.
+Cpl and press are OK.
 It will open up network connections from your control panel.

 - Under the networks tab, find an option that says Internet Protocol Version 6 (TCP/IPv6) and unchecks the corresponding box.

 - Hit OK, which should disable IPv6 from your available network protocols.